Controlling the false discovery rate via knockoffs: Comparison with other variable selection techniques

-Next we fit the Lasso path \eqnref{lasso} for the response $\y$ and the augmented design matrix $\augpermmatrix$.
-Let $Z_j$ and $Z^\pi_j$ denote the largest $\lambda$ values when feature $\X_j$ and permuted feature $\Xperm_j$, respectively, enter the Lasso path (exactly as for the knockoff method, but with $\Xperm$ replacing $\Xproxy$). \figref{perm_fail} shows the values of $Z_j$ and $ Z^{\pi}_j$ for a single trial of this simulation.
-We see that while many of the original null features enter the model at moderate values of $\lambda$, the permuted features do not enter the Lasso path until $\lambda$ is extremely small; the difference arises from the fact that only the original null features are correlated with the signals $\X_1,\dots,\X_{30}$.
-In other words, the $\Xperm_j$'s are not good knockoffs of the $\X_j$'s for the nulls $j=31,\dots,100$---they behave very differently in the Lasso regression.
+Next we fit the Lasso path \eqref{eqn:lasso} for the response $\y$ and the augmented design matrix $[\X\ \X^{\pi}]$.
+Figure~\ref{fig:perm_fail} shows that while many of the original null features enter the model at moderate values of $\lambda$, the permuted features do not enter the Lasso path until $\lambda$ is extremely small; the difference arises from the fact that only the original null features are correlated with the signals $\X_1,\ldots,\X_{30}$.
+In other words, the $\X^{\pi}_j$'s are not good knockoffs of the $\X_j$'s for the nulls $j=31,\ldots,100$---they behave very differently in the Lasso regression.

 Next we test the effect of these issues on FDR control.
-Using either the knockoff features $\Xproxy_j$ or the permuted features $\Xperm_j$, we proceed to construct the statistics $\bm W$ \eqnref{W} and the threshold $\thr$ \eqnref{thresh} as with the knockoff method (i.e. after computing Lasso models using either $\augmatrix$ or $\augpermmatrix$).
-We obtain the following FDR, when the target FDR is set at $q=20\%$:

-We note that there are many ways in which the permuted features $\Xperm$ may be used to try to estimate or control FDR, but in general such methods will suffer from similar issues arising from the lack of correlation between the permuted and the original features.
+Using the permuted features $\X^{\pi}$ in place of $\Xproxy$, we proceed exactly as for the knockoff method [see \eqref{eqn:W} and Definition~\ref{def:knockoff}] to select a model.
+We compare to the knockoff method and obtain the following FDR, when the target FDR is set at $q=20\%$: {\fontsize{9}{11}\selectfont } We note that there are many ways in which the permuted features $\X^{\pi}$ may be used to try to estimate or control FDR, but in general such methods will suffer from similar issues arising from the lack of correlation between the permuted and the original features.